Three-Duck Limit Option

 To help address the issue, the U.S. Fish and Wildlife Service recently approved a two-tier duck regulation experiment.
 Nebraska and South Dakota will test the new system for four years starting with the 2021 duck season and running through 2025.
 If proven a success through waterfowl hunter numbers and duck populations, the program will be extended beyond 2025 and possibly to additional states.

-Hunters will be required to select one of two regulation options for the duck hunting season when they purchase their South Dakota Migratory Bird Certification, which is available beginning July 15, 2021.
+Hunters will be required to select one of two regulation options for the duck hunting season when they purchase their South Dakota Migratory Bird Certification.

 - Traditional six duck limit, including all species and sex requirements.
 The possession limit of three times the daily bag limit, or 18 ducks, applies.